awilli1186/wee-website/content/script/dom/$height.md

 heading: Get or set the height of an element, optionally accounting for margin
 variables:
 - { var: "sel", desc: "Selector or element", type: "selector, element", req: true }
-- { var: "val", desc: "Value to set or callback function taking the element, index, and existing value", type: "string, integer, callback" }
+- { var: "val", desc: "Value to set or callback taking the element, index, and existing value", type: "string, integer, callback" }
 ---

 ```javascript